excalibur-sa/CUnit-examples/README.md

 2. Examples
   There are some examples for using different mode of CUnit.
   Before compile and running each example, run cunit_env.sh first.
-Then, run compile.sh in each example to compile it.
+Then, run #make in each example to compile it.

   example 1：AutomatedTest
   example 2: BasicTest